 1. Introduction

 “The domain obamicon.me is for sale.
 To purchase, call Afternic.com at +1 781-373-6847 or 855-201-2286.
 Click here for more details.”
-The promised details all pertain to the generic process of registering a domain name and say nothing about the history of what used to be available at the web address.
-This is unsurprising—with the average lifespan of a website estimated around 100 days, there is a lot of content going offline (Lepore 2015).
-Web users encounter this phenomena in the form of broken links (often marked with error messages or solicitations to purchase such as the offer above), being automatically redirected to a different website (which is what would have happened if you had attempted to access the URL back in 2016), or finding old content overwritten by something new (what would happen if you purchased the domain and created your own website).
+This quote represents the generic process of registering a domain name.
+When you click for more details, you find….
+What you do not find is anything about the history of what used to be available at Obamicon.me, a once active website that Laurie Gries (2015) argues is largely responsible for the mass production Obama Hope remixes that began to widely circulate in 2009.
+The fact that Obamicon.me is no longer active is not surprising—with the average lifespan of a website estimated around 100 days, there is a lot of content going offline (Lepore 2015).
+Web users encounter this phenomena in the form of broken links (often marked with error messages or solicitations to purchase such as the offer above), being automatically redirected to a different website (which is what would have happened if you had attempted to access the Obamicon.me URL back in 2016), or finding old content overwritten by something new (what would happen if you purchased the domain and created your own website).
 In the face of such instability, often termed reference rot or link rot, one must look elsewhere to understand what Obamicon.me was and what happened to it.

-Paste Magazine conceived of Obamicon.me in late 2008, a few months before the United States election of President Barack Obama (Paste Staff 2012) and launched the site January 7, 2009 with the message “Regardless of your candidate of choice in the 2008 election, here's your chance to sound-off" (Paste Staff 2009).
-The site allowed visitors to create and share customized “Obama Hope” style images, or Obamicons.
-Obama Hope refers to the now-iconic campaign image of Barack Obama’s face created by Stephen Fairey, vectorized and colored in red, blue, and pale yellow with the word “Hope” appearing in a plain white font at the bottom of the portrait.
-The combination of visual style and text constituted the Obamicon and visitors could create their own by uploading a photo or taking one with a webcam, adjusting the color levels, and deciding on a custom caption for the bottom of the image.
-Once complete, visitors could save the image to their computer, share the image through social networks such as Facebook or Twitter, or upload the image to the gallery on the Obamicon.me site where other visitors could interact with it.
+Paste Magazine conceived of Obamicon.me in late 2008, a few months before the United States election of President Barack Obama (Paste Staff 2012), and launched the site January 7, 2009 with the message “Regardless of your candidate of choice in the 2008 election, here's your chance to sound-off" (Paste Staff 2009).
+The site allowed visitors to create and share customized Obamicons, webicons designed in Stephen Fairey’s vectorized version of the Obama Hope image.
+To create on Obamicon, visitors could upload a photo or taking one with a webcam, adjust the color levels, and insert a custom caption at the bottom of their own digital design.
+Once complete, visitors could save their Obamicon to their computer, share it through social networks such as Facebook or Twitter, and/or upload it to the gallery on the Obamicon.me site where other visitors could interact with it.
 As the announcement for the site urged: create, browse, rate or comment (Paste Staff 2009).